 ITIL is the industry standard for ITSM best practices, focused on aligning the needs of the business with IT services.
-The current most recent version is ITIL V3 (aka ITIL 2011) which is published as a series of 5 core books:
+The current most recent version is ITIL V3 (aka ITIL 2011), which is published as a series of five core books:

 - ITIL Service Strategy

 - ITIL Service Operation

 - ITIL Continual Service Improvement